zunique90/alx-system_engineering-devops/0x00-shell_basics/README.md

 The fifteenth script copies html files from the current directory to the parent directory, but only copies newer or updated files.
-The sixteenth script moves all files beginning with an upper case letter to the specified directory The seventeenth script deletes all files ending with ~
+The sixteenth script moves all files beginning with an upper case letter to the specified directory The seventeenth script deletes all files ending with ~ The eighteenth script creates three new directories in the current directory